gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 ## What could expect in the future

-Currently, Debugger.html have supported both Firefox and Chrome remote debugging protocols, so Debugger.html could be used to debug Firefox, Chrome, or even Node!
+Currently, Debugger.html have supported both Firefox and Chrome remote debugging protocols, so Debugger.html could be used to debug Firefox, Chrome, or even Node.js!

 {% mermaid %}
 graph LR
+Firefox -- debugging --> netmonitor(Netmonitor.html)
+Chrome -- debugging --> netmonitor
+Safari -- debugging --> netmonitor
+Edge -- debugging --> netmonitor
-Firefox -- mozilla-rdp --> debugger(Debugger.html)
+netmonitor -- mozilla-rdp --> Firefox
-Chrome -- chrome-rdp --> debugger
+netmonitor -- chrome-rdp --> Chrome
-Node -- chrome-rdp --> debugger
+netmonitor -- chrome-rdp --> Node[Node.js]
 {% endmermaid %}

 Since Debugger.html's pure web stack nature, you can imagine one day the debugger.html can be embedded into some editors(Atom, Visual Studio Code) as plugins, or even in other browsers!